Skip to Content

 Those with this level of hearing loss often complain that although they can hear conversations, they can’t actually fully understand them.

-It’s a bit like having the volume turned down on only certain parts of a sentence.
-You can hear the words are there, but picking out exactly what was said, especially when there’s background noise, can feel like trying to tune a fuzzy radio station.
+It’s somewhat like having the volume turned down on only certain parts of a sentence.
+You can hear the words are there, but picking out exactly what was said, especially when there’s background noise, can seem like attempting to tune a fuzzy radio station.

 Is mild hearing loss normal?
 Yes, mild hearing loss can be considered within the range of normal variations in hearing ability.
-Many people experience mild hearing loss as they age or because of other factors such as noise exposure or genetics.
+Many people experience mild hearing loss as they age or because of other factors like noise exposure or genetics.

-While it may not significantly impact daily functioning for some, others may benefit from interventions and treatments such as hearing aids.
+While it may not greatly affect daily functioning for some, others may benefit from interventions and treatments such as hearing aids.

 Related reading: Explore modern hearing aids